-The programs are characterized by their rigor and relevance to today's increasingly diverse schools.
+The Preliminary Teaching Credential program is characterized by its rigor and relevance to today's increasingly diverse schools.
 Classes are small, professors are accessible, and field supervisors provide individual mentoring.

 The program is divided into three distinct stages of course work: Foundations, Methods, and Full-Time Student Teaching.
 Course work taken at the graduate level applies toward the optional M.Ed in Teacher Leadership degree.